HumanCellAtlas/data-store/README.md

 The HCA DSS prototype requires Python 3.6+ to run.
 Run `pip install -r requirements.txt` in this directory.

+The tests require certain node.js packages.
+They must be installed using `npm`, the node.js package manager.
+Install [npm](https://www.npmjs.com/get-npm) (on macOS `brew install npm`) and run `npm install` from the project root.

 #### Pull sample data bundles

 Tests also use data from the data-bundle-examples subrepository.
 Run: `git submodule update --init`